reinierdevalk/abtab/README.md

 [[Back to Dependencies]](#dependencies)

-# Installing project-specific Python packages in the virtual environment
+# Appendix II: Installing project-specific Python packages in the virtual environment
 ## `music21`
 ### 0. Activating the virtual environment
 To activate the virtual environment, run (macOS)